Yipalgaming/MyMurid/POSTGRESQL_SETUP.md

 # 🐘 PostgreSQL Setup Guide for MyMurid

-This guide will help you set up PostgreSQL for your MyMurid canteen kiosk system.
+This guide will help you set up PostgreSQL for your MyMurid kiosk system.

 ## 📋 Prerequisites